Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Challenges

+\paragraph{Evaluation} The end-to-end assessment of satellite IoT deployments, technologies and related parameters requires of new tools and metrics.
+While satellite and IoT-specific simulation/emulation platforms exist, a space-terrestrial integrated solution for IoT is missing.
+Only early simulator prototypes already enable first analysis spanning radio access and core network for LoRa/LoRaWAN~\cite{fraire2022florasat}.
+The novelty of satellite IoT also demands the definition of new and meaningful metrics to quantify its performance.
+For example, end-to-end latencies provoked by the in-orbit multi-hop forwarding needs to be closely tracked so that downlink messages fit scheduled LoRa/LoRaWAN device's reception windows.

 \paragraph{Others} Other derived aspects are relevant in future satellite IoT research.
-Adequate performance metrics for satellite IoT will need to be derived to evaluate the hybrid IoT-space network.
-Benchmark scenarios are also envisioned to this new research domain.
 Methodological-wise, the discipline can enjoy multiple approaches, from the optimization field, protocol design, model verification, among others.
 Finally, security topics remains a relevant research topic in this context, as link intermittency in the core and access networks complicates key distribution and hinder stable encrypted data exchange.